Manage Workflow and the Local Optima ProblemScott Williams

 Operating at Local Optima in a constraint limited world is not smart practice.

-1. This is the big psychological step for the manager to accept that more production is not necessarily a good thing
+1. This is a big psychological step for the manager to accept that more production is not necessarily a good thing.

 2. Give permission to staff that it is ok not to produce to the maximum they can now.